scheand/order-book/README.md

 Then run command :
        mvn package exec:java

-Also you can find integration test OrderBookApplicationTest.
+You can find integration test OrderBookIntegrationTest.
 I think it might be good entry point for code research.